talithakayla/beb-/README.md

-it's a digital clock with message that change dynamically based on the current time also a playlist with a couples of love song in it
+it's a digital clock with message that change dynamically based on the current time also a playlist with a couple of love songs in it

 you can find the result here: